 We introduced the gel products during a NACE (National Association of Corrosion Engineers) chapter meeting in Anchorage in 2004.
 A high level of interest was shown, and engineers began experimenting with our Anti-Corrosion Coatings in areas with hidden or crevice corrosion such as pig door hinges.
 Within a couple of years, two major applications were underway.
 The first application was in wellhead casing fillers, where the Blue Goo™ (that’s what they nicknamed corrosion control gel) is now used in wellhead casings by several firms.

 For CUI on transmission lines, Polyguard developed a special formula called RG-2400 AK which could resist high temperatures up to 250°F (121° C), and could be applied to service hot pipelines.
 This CUI trial was found to be successful in preventing corrosion.
-After 6 years, four of the major oil companies have now used RG-2400 gels on insulated pipe systems.
+Several of the major oil companies have now used RG-2400 gels on insulated pipe systems.

 Click here for a more in depth view of the various RG-2400 Applications.